PythonLinks/awesome-gatemate/README.md

 ## Boards

 [Olimex GateMateA1-EVB1](https://www.olimex.com/Products/FPGA/GateMate/GateMateA1-EVB/) This 50€ board is the popular choice for starting with the GateMate.
-You will probably want to use at lease one of these [extebsuib boards](https://github.com/intergalaktik/Extension_Boards_for_Olimex_GateMate).
+You will probably want to use at lease one of these [extension boards](https://github.com/intergalaktik/Extension_Boards_for_Olimex_GateMate).
 Here is the list of [UEXT Extension boards](https://www.olimex.com/Products/Modules/UEXT/).
 At [the bottom of this page]([pico-ice: Using Pmods](https://pico-ice.tinyvision.ai/md_pmods.html)) is a list of lists of pMods.

 [Cologne Chip's GateMate FPGA Evaluation Board](https://www.colognechip.com/programmable-logic/gatemate-evaluation-board/)  This is the board made by Cologne Chips. [\$398 at Digikey](https://www.digikey.com.au/en/products/detail/cologne-chip/CCGM1A1-E1/16087880)